dlewis27/SSRgenotyper/README.md

 -3: More than 2 alleles were found so the marker in this SAM file.
 It is considered is ambiguous\
 -4: Not enough reads with the target SSR were found to support calling an allele.
 The minimum number of supporting reads is determined by option -S

-Two files are generated.
-The .ssr file has the tab-delimited table and the .ssrstat shows the genotyping statistics
+Three files are generated.
+The .ssr file has the tab-delimited table and the .ssrstat shows the genotyping statistics.
+The genepop file ends in .pop

 ## Options